Tarrafal concentration camp

 Its first phase, from 1936 to 1954, was aimed at Portuguese opponents.
-On October 29, 1936, the first 157 antifascist detainees arrived from Lisbon, some of them participants in the Sailors' Revolt of 1936.
+On 29 October 1936, the first 157 detainees arrived from Lisbon, some of them participants in the Sailors' Revolt of 1936.
 In the first two years, when the prisoners' only housing was canvas tents, they were forced to work for 45 days in extremely high temperatures to build the camp wall and other infrastructure.
 When the first illnesses began to appear, the only doctor present had no medicine to treat the patients, so he limited himself to issuing death certificates.
-Of the 340 Portuguese anti-fascists who passed through the camp, 34 died.
+Of the 340 Portuguese who passed through the camp, 34 died.
 Notable victims include Bento Gonçalves, then leader of the Portuguese Communist Party, and Mário Castelhano, then leader of the General Confederation of Labor.
-The "Frigideira", also called "elimination chamber" or "torture chamber" by the prisoners, was a place of punishment where prisoners were tortured, being deprived of food, light, and under temperatures between 50 and 60 degrees.
-The "Frying Pan" was responsible for the death of 30 prisoners, and the sickness of dozens of others.
+The "Frigideira" (English: "frying pan"), also called "elimination chamber" or "torture chamber" by the prisoners, was a place of punishment where prisoners were tortured, deprived of food, and light, and forced to suffer temperatures between 50 and 60 degrees Celsius (120-140 degrees Fahrenheit).
+The "Frigideira" was responsible for the death of 30 prisoners, and the sickness of dozens of others.
 The current museum states prisoners accumulatively spent 2824 days in the "Frigideira".

-In the second phase, which reopened the camp on April 14, 1961, it began to hold militants from the national liberation struggles of the Portuguese colonial war in Angola, Guinea-Bissau, and Cape Verde.
+In the second phase, which reopened the camp on 14 April 1961, it began to hold militants from the national liberation struggles of the Portuguese Colonial War in Angola, Guinea-Bissau, and Cape Verde.
 106 Angolans, 100 Guineans, and 20 Cape Verdeans went through Tarrafal.
 Replacing the "Frigideira", the "Holandinha" was opened, with almost the same objective, being "a little taller than a man standing, a little longer than a man lying down, a little wider than a man sitting down, with a small barred window" and "a real oven".
 One Angolan and two Guinean political prisoners died in this camp.

 Following the Carnation Revolution in 1974, together with the end of the Estado Novo dictatorship, the camp was closed one week later.
 In 2009 it was transformed into the Museum of Resistance, and a project is currently underway with the aim of applying for the UNESCO World Heritage List.
-On August 14, 2016, the government of Cape Verde recognized the Tarrafal Concentration Camp in Santiago and its dependencies as a National Heritage Site of the Republic of Cape Verde.
-In honor of the anti-fascist struggle and resistance in Cape Verde, October 29 was consecrated as "Antifascist Resistance Day".
+On 14 August 2016, the government of Cape Verde recognized the Tarrafal Concentration Camp in Santiago and its dependencies as a National Heritage Site of the Republic of Cape Verde.
+In honor of the anti-fascist struggle and resistance in Cape Verde, 29 October was consecrated as "Antifascist Resistance Day".

 Names

 The camp was called "Tarrafal concentration camp" (campo de concentração do Tarrafal) and informally as the "Slow Death Camp" (campo da morte lenta) or "Tarrafal Camp" (campo do Tarrafal).
 The official name of the camp was "Cape Verde Penal Colony" (colónia penal de Cabo Verde) in the first phase, and "Chão Bom Labor Camp" (campo de trabalho de Chão Bom) in the second one.
-It was also referred to as the "Village of Death", the "Swamp of Death", and as the "Yellow Inferno”.
+It was also referred to as the "Village of Death", the "Swamp of Death", and as the "Yellow Inferno".